ksumme11/GEOL590/Homework/HMK_03/hmk_03.md

     [1] "C:/Users/kayla/OneDrive/Desktop/UTK/UTK_F2023/GEOL_590/Homework/HMK_03"

-No, it is not a good working directory because it is not linked to my class folder.
-I think R automatically set the directory to my “downloads” folder because I did not indicate the directory I wanted it to follow.
-I reset the directory to my class folder using the setwd() function.

-I changed the working directory manually through session -\> set working directory -\> choose path
+Yes, the working directory that is set is useful for this document.
+I opened the document in my MICR 575 project in R, which is automatically set to C:/Users/kayla/OneDrive/Desktop/UTK/UTK_F2023/GEOL_590, my class folder.
+I changed my working directory to go to my ~/Homework/HMK_03 folder within the class folder for this assignment.

 ## Vectors